Logo vs Brand

 Therefore, I am working on something (a couple somethings actually) behind the scenes here to be an affordable alternative for those of you who are just getting started in your online business, so that it can be an alternative to working with a designer.

 It will prepare you for working with a designer or a brand strategist to help you interview them well and know exactly what you're looking for in a designer so that your experience is really positive.

 It could be something that you continue to maintain on your own for a little while until you start to see those numbers come in.

 I want you to know that if this is something, an area where you're working through right now, I do have a good number of other resources available.
 I dropped two at the bottom of this post so you can click on them and snag those.

 One is the Ideal Client Workbook.
 That's part of your brand messaging.
 In order to develop your messaging, you need to know who you're talking to.
-So I've got the Ideal Client Workbook there available for you, and the Visual Branding Workbook, and that is also to kind of help you figure out what visuals best represent me, especially as a personal brand online.
+The Visual Branding Workbook is there to help you figure out what visuals best represent you, especially as a personal brand online.